 Now, don't forget to label the lids!
 We use a Sharpie.
 The Sharpie ink can be removed easily with a Mr. Clean Magic Eraser for your next use.

-I normally will just buy my jars in a 12-pack from Amazon, I find that the wide-mouth work the best!
+I normally will just buy my jars in a 12-pack, I find that the wide-mouth work the best!